 1. What inspired you to write this collection?

-4. What’s the one book that you recommend to people, over and over?
+3. What’s the one book you recommend over & over?

 Sorry, but I can’t help but name The Complete Works of William Shakespeare, which have been my companion for over six decades.
 Not because he was a good writer, but because he was a great playwright.
 His scripts were meant to be performed, not read in a library.
 His is the language of spoken live action: his characters are us, you and me, living people, behaving well and ill, funny and tragic, cradle to grave.

 4. Who are some of your writer mentors?
 And has that changed over time?